Joe Kiani: Philanthropy and civic engagement

-In 2019, Kiani began serving on the Advisory Board of the University of California in Irvine Susan and Henry Samueli College of Health Sciences.
+In 2019, Kiani began serving on the advisory board of the University of California, Irvine Susan and Henry Samueli College of Health Sciences.
 In 2020, Joe Kiani joined actors Chris Evans and Mark Kassen in creating A Starting Point, a video-based civic engagement platform.

-In 2021, Joe Kiani started serving as a member of the Board of Trustees of the California Institute of Technology (Caltech), the Board of Councilors of the Carter Center, and the Chair of the Board Quality Committee of the Children's Hospital of Orange County (CHOC).
+In 2021, Joe Kiani started serving as a member of the Board of Trustees of the California Institute of Technology (Caltech), the Board of Councilors of the Carter Center, and the chair of the Board Quality Committee of the Children's Hospital of Orange County (CHOC).